Support This Site

 Keeping the lid tight comes about from several people.
 Mr. Creedy (Tim Pigott-Smith: CLASH OF THE TITANS), is a dark and sullen minister and Sutler's right hand man.
 His part is no larger than Hurt's, but as he has to frequently be silent while on screen, Pigott-Smith had the option of acting without words, which he handles well.
 Tim adds dimension to his character merely by the act of quietly taking orders.
 A Keith Olbermann style televised mouthpiece (this is an American writing this review so I gotta go with what I know), named Lewis Prothero (Roger Allam) directs the anger and frustration of an imprisoned populace by laying the blame at the defeated feet of the enemies of England.

-Twice Prothero proclaimed the enemies as Muslims and homosexuals, which elicited laughter from the real theater audience - regular folk know that fundamentalist Muslims despise homosexuals even more than fundamentalist Christians do - fundy Christians are willing to cure them where fundy Muslims will kill them.
-V FOR VENDETTA takes quite a heavy hand in painting Muslims and homosexuals as mutual innocent allies caught in Sutler's diabolical machinery.
+Twice Prothero proclaimed the enemies as Muslims and homosexuals, which elicited laughter from the real theater audience - regular folk who know that fundamentalist Muslims despise homosexuals even more than fundamentalist Christians do - fundy Christians are willing to cure them where fundy Muslims will kill them.
+V FOR VENDETTA takes quite the heavy hand in painting Muslims and homosexuals as mutual innocent allies caught in Sutler's diabolical machinery.

 In essence, England has become Fidel Castro's Cuba: dissidence punished by torture, imprisonment, and death, and obedience punished by thrall to the socialist regime.
-Like Castro, Sutler uses the lessons of 1984 to enslave his people to their fate.
+Like Castro, Sutler uses the lessons of Orwell's 1984 to enslave his people to their fate.
 And in case you miss the Anti-Socialist point, the government of Supreme Chancellor Sutler prefers the national motifs of Nazi/Soviet style patterns.
 People live in docile obedience as Sutler - same as Hitler and Castro (any and all tin-pot dictators) - creates a daily atmosphere of "necessary police state" due to the fault of England's many enemies.
 Again, same as Orwell's 1984.

 "England will prevail!"